pixbi/duplo/README.md

     $ npm install -g grunt-cli
     $ npm install -g component

-Then install the npm module and run its Makefile:
+Then install the npm module and run the install script:

     $ npm install --save-dev pixbi-build
-    $ make install -f node_modules/pixbi-build/Makefile
+    $ node_modules/pixbi-build/install

 ## Usage

-* `make install` installs a specific Grunt to the repo using this builder
 * `grunt dev` starts a local server and re-compiles on file change
 * `grunt build` runs a build.
 This could be used for checking the code against Closure Compiler.
 Alias: `grunt`